Quirrell2/Quirrell2/README.md

-- Sup im Quirrell
-- Im in High School
-- I am trying to learn html
-- I can't cop shoes
+<h1> ryantwo <h1>
+- I'm ryan, im a sophomore in high school.
+I like to resell shoes/nfts/consoles/gpus and I play alto saxophone.
+- Check out my website https://ryantwo.github.io if you want to learn more about me